webplatform/docs/dom/Window/getComputedStyle/index.md

 |Javascript_data_type=CSSStyleDeclaration
 |Return_value_description=A [[css/cssom/CSSStyleDeclaration/CSSStyleDeclaration|'''CSSStyleDeclaration''']] object that contains the CSS settings applied to the desired object.

-The settings in the returned object account for all applicable style rules and represent the final values for the various CSS properties applied to the specified object.
+The settings in the returned object account for all applicable style rules and represent the resolved values for the various CSS properties applied to the specified object.
 }}
 {{Examples_Section
 |Not_required=No